-The UK has a large number of sites involved in the production of heavy clay goods - bricks and roofing tiles, and similar items.
+The UK has a large number of sites involved in the production of heavy clay goods such as bricks and roofing tiles, and similar items.
 These sites range from the smallest operations where bricks are hand-made, to bigger sites where bricks are manufactured on a large scale, using automatic production methods.
-The brick industry can also be divided into fletton and nonfletton types.
+The brick industry can also be divided into fletton and non-fletton types.
 Fletton bricks are manufactured using the Lower Oxford Clay, found in South-East England only.
 This clay has an exceptionally high content of carbonaceous material which acts as an additional fuel when the bricks are fired, but also produces a characteristic appearance in the finished bricks.
-The Lower Oxford clay also contains sulphurous material, which results in SO2 emissions during firing.
-Non-fletton bricks are made from other clavs and shales and these have much lower carbon contents.
+Non-fletton bricks are made from other clays and shales and these have much lower carbon contents.
 For all bricks, firing leads to emissions of CO2 from the carbonaceous material in the clay.
-Limestone, dolomite and barium carbonate can also be used in brickmaking and also release CO2 when fired.
+Limestone, dolomite and barium carbonate can also be used in brickmaking, leading to further releases of CO2 during firing.
 Finally, many brick manufacturers add crushed coke ("colourant") to some bricks to change the final appearance of the bricks.
-Coke oven coke is known to be used in this manner, and we have assumed that petroleum coke is as well.
+Coke oven coke is known to be used in this manner, and it is assumed that petroleum coke is as well.
 Colourant is added at rates of up to 15% of the raw material weight.
 A high proportion of the carbon in the colourant is known not to be oxidised during firing and remains in the brick: for EU ETS reporting purposes, all UK brick makers use a figure of 50% oxidation.
-Although 2A4 explicitly covers use of carbonates, we have included carbon emissions from the use of colourants in bricks here as well, in the absence of anywhere more appropriate to report them.
+Although 2A4 explicitly covers use of carbonates, the UK inventory estimates include carbon emissions from the use of colourants in bricks here as well, in the absence of anywhere more appropriate to report them.